 WalletHub’s editors evaluated 1,000+ credit card offers based on those criteria to find the best no balance transfer fee credit cards around.
 You can find their selections below.

-Here are 2017’s best credit cards with no balance transfer fee
+Here are the best no balance transfer fee credit cards:

 All of these no transfer fee credit cards require good or excellent credit for approval.
 So you may want to check your latest credit score for free on WalletHub before you apply.